Marijuana Possession

-When at risk of life changing penalties, you need an attorney skilled and experienced in handling marijuana cases in the local courts.
+When at risk of life-changing penalties, you need an attorney skilled and experienced in handling marijuana cases in the local courts.
 You need a hard working attorney going to bat for you.

 As part of a free legal defense consultation, you can evaluate your legal options, and get some advice on what your opportunities are to fight and win in court.
 It makes sense to look at every reasonable opportunity to avoid a permanent criminal record for an Oregon marijuana possession offense.